At this time many of the people of the trades of London were arrayed in livery, and a good time was about to begin.

 The Company's growing prosperity and status led to rivalry and increased tensions with the City's other trades.
-In 1484, the tensions between the Tailors and the Skinners' Company, particularly over civic processions and ceremonies. especially regarding over the Order of Precedence and which Company was placed at sixth, became so fraught that Mayor Robert Billesden decreed for evermore that the two companies should alternate in precedence.
+In 1484, the tensions between the Tailors and the Skinners' Company, over civic processions and ceremonies. especially regarding over the Order of Precedence and which Company was placed at sixth, became so fraught that Mayor Robert Billesden decreed for evermore that the two companies should alternate in precedence.
 The Skinners would hold sixth position in even years and the Tailors in odd years.
 This decree holds true today, and it is considered to be the oldest legal judgement still operating exactly as intended.
 Moreover, the phrase 'at sixes and sevens' to mean in total disarray is thought to be derived from this historic argument between the Companies.

 In 1503 the Company received a new royal charter.
 This renamed the Tailors as the Merchant Taylors.
 The addition of 'merchant' recognised the growing number of national and international traders within the Company.
 This in turn reflected the Company's rapid increase in power, prestige and wealth.
 The Haberdashers' Company also became the Merchant Haberdashers in 1502.
 A furious storm of protest arose from other Livery Companies at these name changes, so much so, that six years later the Merchant Haberdashers' reverted to Haberdashers.
 Somehow, the Merchant Taylors avoided the same fate.
 Clearly, they had friends in high places.